How Does Amazon & Netflix Personalization Work?

 Netflix’s Secret Formula to Personalize Customer Experience

 Everything Netflix does is driven by data and powered by smart AI algorithms.
-The company is always brainstorming and testing ideas to ensure that whatever is disseminated on its platform matches the exact thought process of its users.
+The company is always brainstorming and testing ideas to ensure that whatever is disseminated on its platform matches the exact thought processes of its users.
 And, its efforts are pretty much evident.

-Let’s understand how it’s personalization mechanism is doing wonders for Netflix and what can we learn from the online video streaming giant.
+Let’s understand how its personalization mechanism is doing wonders for Netflix and what can we learn from the online video-streaming giant.

 1. The Use of A/B Tests

 No one understands the technique of A/B testing better than Netflix.
-As per Todd Yellin, Vice President Product, Netflix, the company runs about 250 A/B tests every year.
+As per Todd Yellin, Vice President of Product, Netflix, the company runs about 250 A/B tests every year.
 Each of these tests presents two different versions of experiences to users to see how they react and respond to the suggested changes.
-On an average, Netflix chooses around 100,000 users to test its hypothesis.
+On average, Netflix chooses around 100,000 users to test its hypothesis.
 One of the reasons why no two people have the same experience on its platform.

 Following an empirical approach here, Netflix ensures that whatever is shown on the platform (content, images, and videos) is driven by actual data collected from the A/B tests it runs and not based on one person’s opinion.

 Netflix’s landing cards are a perfect example to quote here.
-Landing cards are typically images or video teaser visible to a user browsing through the Netflix’s category of recommendations.
+Landing cards are typically images or video teasers visible to a user browsing through Netflix’s category of recommendations.
 Now how can these cards make a difference?
 The concept is pretty simple.
 Images as well as videos have a greater impact on the minds of customers than the content (meaning words) drafted around them.
-People are more likely to watch a video if they are shown images or teaser that are attractive and compelling.
+People are more likely to watch a video if they are shown images or teasers that are attractive and compelling.

 A/B testing these landing cards allows the platform to understand the psychology of its customers, further using the gathered data to personalize their experience in the most effective way possible.